 Neuronal death happens when tau, found inside neurons, fails to function.
 Tau’s role is to provide a structure — like a train track —inside brain neurons that allows the cells to clear accumulation of unwanted and toxic proteins.

-“When tau is abnormal, these proteins, which include Abeta, accumulate inside the neurons,” explains the study’s senior investigator, Charbel E-H Moussa, MB, PhD, assistant professor of neuroscience at Georgetown University Medical Center.
+“When tau is abnormal, these proteins, which include Abeta, accumulate inside the neurons,” explains the study’s senior investigator, Charbel E-H Moussa, MBBS, PhD, assistant professor of neuroscience at Georgetown University Medical Center.
 “The cells start to spit the proteins out, as best they can, into the extracellular space so that they cannot exert their toxic effects inside the cell.
 Because Abeta is ‘sticky,’ it clumps together into plaque,” Moussa says.

 He says his study suggests the remaining Abeta inside the neuron (that isn’t pushed out) destroys the cells, not the plaques that build up outside.
 “When tau does not function, the cell cannot remove the garbage, which at that point includes Abeta as well as tangles of nonfunctioning tau, and the cell dies.
 The Abeta released from the dead neuron then sticks to the plaque that had been forming.”